stefanwille/crystal-redis/README.md

 * see the [API documentation](http://stefanwille.github.io/crystal-redis/doc/) -
 start reading it at the class `Redis`.

-More details are available at:
+More details are available here:

 * [Redis commands documentation](http://redis.io/commands) - the original Redis documentation is necessary, as the API documentation above is just a quick reference
 * [spec/redis.cr](https://github.com/stefanwille/crystal-redis/blob/master/spec/redis.cr) - offers more usage examples